datanav/docs/security-internal-notes.rst

 something like this::

    {
-    "authorization": {
+    "principals": {
+      "global": ["email:someone@example.org"],
       <subscriptionid1>: {
-        "permissions": ["create-delete-pipe", "edit-pipe", "start-stop-pump", "read-dataset-entities"]
+        "principals": ["group:Admin"]
       },
       <subscriptionid2>: {
-        "permissions": ["read-dataset-entities"]
+        "principals": ["group:User"]
       }
    }

-The "authorization" attribute is basically a flattened version of the "authorization" attribute in the user-data that is stored in the database.
-In the Sesam Portal, each user is assigned a set of roles, not permissions, since it is much easier to group permissions under roles that have to assign each permission separately.
-But in the JWT we are only interested in the resulting permissions.

-Also, in the Sesam Portal the user is assigned roles for an organization, not for a subscription.
+The "principals" attribute is basically a copy of the "principals" attribute in the user-data that is stored in the database.
+The main difference is that, in the Sesam Portal the user is assigned roles for an organization, not for a subscription.
 But in the JWT, we only care about the subscription id, since that is what the Sesam node uses.